wrattler/wrattler-design/data-store/data-store.md

-# Overview of the Relational Model
+# Appendix: Overview of the Relational Model

 FIXME: Someone who knows should check this!